Common Freight Factoring Mistakes that can Bankrupt You

 - Handle your business information the same way you handle your banking and credit card details.
 Check your FMCSA Carrier Profile regularly.
 If you discover any errors, go to https://www.fmcsa.dot.gov/registration and follow the steps there.
 You can also get support by contacting the phone number listed on this page.

-Carriers: Establish who is paying the freight on the load and ask to speak with their brokerage provider if you came in contact with or handled a fraudulently brokered load.
-The actual load broker is frequently a victim of fraud or theft and is not participating in the illicit operation.
+Establish who is paying the freight on the load and ask to speak with their brokerage provider if you came in contact with or handled a fraudulently brokered load.
+The actual load broker is frequently a victim of fraud or theft and is not participating in illicit operations.
 It is against the law to hold loads hostage until you are paid.

-Brokers: The carrier who has your load could be a victim of the theft and is not intentionally complicit.
+The carrier who has your load could be a victim of theft and is not intentionally complicit.
 You might be able to have the items delivered safely if you work together.

 - Consider not contracting for the job until you can prove it is a legitimate business deal if your SAFER search discovers a carrier or broker without a phone number visible.

 - When utilizing a search engine to verify contact information such as phone numbers, emails, and websites, be aware that the top search results may be scammers’ bogus profiles.
-If you did not verify the information on numerous sites, do not believe it.
+Do not believe it if you did not verify the information on numerous sites.

 - Evaluating documents is crucial.
 Insurance certificates, too, can be forged.
 If you have a suspicion that something is not quite right, look up the numbers and contact the companies.

-- you delve deeper about the load’s destination and are told it is a “blind load”;
+- You delve deeper into the load’s destination and are told it is a “blind load”.

-We hope this guide to fraudulent and unethical trucking practices saves you from terrible business grief.
+We hope this guide to fraudulent and unethical trucking practices saves you from terrible business grief and helps you get paid faster.

-For your freight factoring needs, reach out to us at Bankers Factoring, and we can discuss your funding needs.
+For your freight factoring needs, reach out to us at award-winning Bankers Factoring, and we can discuss your trucking company factor funding needs.